open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/KE_energy_momentum/KE_energy_momentum.md

       of the object and the earth is a closed system.
     params_part1_ans3_value: If I throw an object straight up (vertically) in the air, its momentum at the highest point will be zero.
-    params_part1_ans4_value: If I throw an object straight up (vertically) in the air, its kinetic energy at the highest point will be zero.
+    params_part1_ans4_value: If I throw an object diagonally up in the air, its momentum at the highest point will be zero.
 ---
 # {{ params_vars_title }}